FilippoBovo/production-data-science/tutorial/d-refactor/README.md

 git add .
-git commit -m "Refactor exploratory analysis of passenger survival predictions using ridge logistic regression" git checkout master git merge refactor_explore_survival git push
+git commit -m "Refactor exploratory analysis of passenger survival predictions using ridge logistic regression" git checkout master git merge refactor_passenger_survival git push
 ```

-In this part of the tutorial we saw how to refactor an exploratory analysis into the [`titanic`](titanic) package.
+In this part of the tutorial we saw how to refactor an exploratory analysis.
 In the next part, we will discuss how to iterate exploration and refactoring to obtain a product.

 [**➠   Go to the next part: *E - Iterate to Product***](../e-iterate_to_product)